sunny-moore/git_homework/thoughts.md

 * A big part of Turing is learning how to learn,, which is a skill I will hone and refine during my future career as a programmer!
 * Time management will be essential.
 * I didn't do this right, but following directions also really helps!

+Strategies to try
+* Talking less and listening more.
+* Asking for help if I get stuck, and practicing HOW to ask.